LGBTQ rights in Bosnia and Herzegovina: Activism

-Quite a few organizations have been working on LGBT rights in Bosnia and Herzegovina.
-Organisation Q (Udruženje Q) was the first LGBT organization to register in Bosnia and Herzegovina.
+Quite a few organizations have been working on LGBTQ rights in Bosnia and Herzegovina.
+Organisation Q (Udruženje Q) was the first LGBTQ organization to register in Bosnia and Herzegovina.
 Organization Q works for "the promotion and protection of culture, identities and human rights of queer persons", and was founded in September 2002.
 It formally registered in February 2004.

 Logos was initially registered at the end of 2005 under the name of the Initiative for Visibility of Queer Muslims (IIVQM), but shortly after changed its name to Logos and re-registered in 2006.
 Equilibrium was registered in mid-2009 and was the first organization to work out of Banja Luka.
 Both organizations closed after two years.

 Other organizations include Okvir and Simosyon (which both registered in 2011), Viktorija, the Sarajevo Open Centre (Sarajevski Otvoreni Centar), BUKA (Banjalučko Udruženje Kvir Aktivista, which registered in 2013), LibertaMo Association (which began working in 2015), and the Mostar and the Tuzla open centers.